aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 diagnostic FITS are preserved and are never switched on automatically.
 A configuration change made while calibration was running blocks application and asks the administrator to review the change and calibrate again.

+The page checks for multi-file selection, Fetch, FormData, Promises, async JavaScript, upload cancellation, and writable local browser storage before allowing a run.
+A specific warning replaces silent failure when any required browser feature is missing or blocked; a separate message covers JavaScript being disabled entirely.

 Direct discovery of diagnostic FITS already stored by indi-allsky remains a future enhancement.
 It can be added without changing the upload/session format.